Voltranex/McCabeThiele-FLARE/README.md

 ![alt text](https://cdn.discordapp.com/attachments/861530555715682304/868619362028884010/McCabe-Thiele.png)

-Thank you for time, for any suggestion or possible bug contact with me via e-mail or pull a request.
+Thank you for your time, for any suggestion or possible bug contact with me via e-mail or pull a request.